Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 }
 ```

 Configure the middleware by calling `UseMultiTenant` in your app's `Configure` method.
-Be sure to call it before calling `UseMvc` if using ASP.NET Core MVC.
+Be sure to call it before calling `UseMvc` and other middleware which will use per-tenant funtionality.

 ```cs
 public void Configure(IApplicationBuilder app)